 Federal Direct Loans are available to students enrolled at least half-time.
 The federal government offers loans with an interest subsidy (subsidized), and without a subsidy (unsubsidized).
-If you're eligible for a Federal Direct Subsidized Loan, the government will pay the interest on the loan until you graduate, withdraw from college, or enroll less than half-time, at which time interest will be charged, but repayment of principal and interest will begin after a six month grace period.
-This rule went into effect on loans disbursed after July 1, 2012.
-Federal Direct Subsidized Loans disbursed before July 1, 2012 will continue to have the interest subsidy during the six month grace period.
+Borrowers of the Federal Subsidized Direct Loan first disbursed on or after July 1, 2014 are once again eligible for an interest subsidy during the 6-month grace period The subsidy during the grace period had been temporarily removed by the fiscal year 2012 budget bill for loans first disbursed on or after July 1, 2012 and before July 1, 2014.
 If eligible for a Federal Direct Unsubsidized Loan, you will remain responsible for the interest charge upon receipt of the loan, but may defer payment of that interest until you leave school.
 Interest that has accrued on the Federal Direct Unsubsidized Loan will be capitalized upon repayment.
-The interest rate for loans disbursed between July 1, 2013 and June 30, 2014 will be a fixed rate of 3.86% for Federal Direct Subsidized Loan and Unsubsidized Loans.
-For students enrolled in the Graduate Program, the interest rate is 5.41%.
+The interest rate for loans disbursed after July 1, 2014 for undergraduate students will be a fixed rate of 4.66% for Federal Direct Subsidized Loan and Unsubsidized Loans.
+For students enrolled in the Graduate Program, the interest rate is 6.21%.
+(This rate is subject to change.)

 To understand your repayment responsibilities before you borrow, go to: Repayment Chart for Federal Loans and Private Loans.